- Community Resources

 Help Us Get Internet to Your Home or Business!

 We need all property and business owners to participate in this survey to show what internet services are in place in the County.
 It is projected to cost $140 million for Fiber to the Premise in Door County.
-It is critical for us to obtain as much Federal and State funding as possible and not leave anyone behind.
+It is critical for us to obtain as much Federal and State funding as possible to help offset the cost, and not leave anyone behind.

 Every survey completed can help:

-1. The State obtain more federal funding for Fiber.
+1. The State of Wisconsin PSC Broadband Office obtain more federal funding for Fiber to build out infrastructure throughout Wisconsin.

 2. The County and Municipalities qualify and apply for more State and Federal grants to help pay for Fiber to the premise.